meshy/django-conman/docs/contribution.md

         mkvirtualenv django-conman -p $(which python3)
         pip install -r requirements.txt

-1. The tests assume you're running PostgresQL locally without a password.
+1. The tests assume you're running [PostgresQL locally without a password][postgres-without-passwords].
 If you need to override this, you can set the `DATABASE_URL` environment variable as accepted by [dj-database-url][dj-database-url].

 1. Finally, you should be able to run the tests with: